Luke Littler reveals he is ‘taking a step back’ to focus on ‘something he loves’

 00:49

-Luke Littler has announced that he will be “taking a step back” in order to pursue “something he loves”.
+Luke Littler has announced that he will be “taking a step back” to pursue “something he loves”.

 In a cryptic video posted on X on Thursday (18 September), the reigning world darts champion reflected on his “awesome career”, adding that he “couldn’t ask much better for myself”.